Resource > Articles >

 On-demand webinar

-To demonstrate the translatability of cross-species DILI assays, we have been dosing human and cross-species models, cultured using the PhysioMimix® Single-organ System and Multi-chip Liver-12 plates, with drugs that have known interspecies differences, including sitaxentan.
+To demonstrate the translatability of cross-species DILI assays, we have been dosing human and cross-species models, cultured using the PhysioMimix® Core System and Multi-chip Liver-12 plates, with drugs that have known interspecies differences, including sitaxentan.
 Leveraging clinical markers, including alanine aminotransferase/ aspartate aminotransferase (ALT/AST), this method provides the ability to rank order drugs by safety risk across commonly used species before the preclinical phase.

 Cross-species OOC models align with 3Rs objectives

 The approach also supports 3Rs objectives and ethical considerations, including the length of testing required, cost, and availability of models (especially for NHPs).
-It facilitates the responsible use of animals as hundreds to thousands of in vitro tests can be performed per donor and their insights safeguard future animal use.
+It facilitates the responsible use of animals, as hundreds to thousands of in vitro tests can be performed per donor, and their insights safeguard future animal use.